laurabejder/OPMs-and-Universities/README.md

 ### Updating the data
 We have updated the invisibility meassurement.

+WHERE DID WE FIND THE INFORMATION AND HOW DID WE FIND IT?
+ADD DATES FOR DATA COLLECTION!

     0 - There is no mention of the partnership on University program website, may have 1 press release from the provost, head of university, etc when the partnership began, but definitely